 Despite the prevalence of chronic pain, treatment options are limited.
 The best pain therapies currently available (i.e., non-steroid anti-inflammatory drugs and opioids) are effective in less than 50% of patients and in these patients there is less than 50% decrease in pain.
 New NICE guidelines demonstrate that the evidence for the effectiveness of current pain therapies is low, and that the risks often outweigh the benefits.

 There is a need for new, more effective therapies for chronic pain yet the pipeline for new pain therapies is stalled.
 There have been a number of high-profile clinical failures of pain targets that looked promising from preclinical studies.
 For instance, the sodium channel, Nav1.7, has strong genetic linkage to pain in humans, but has proved very difficult to understand and target selectively.
 The failure of ‘forward’ translation of basic pain research into therapies has led the predictability and efficacy of preclinical pain studies to be questioned.

 We need to learn from the failures within the pain field and consider where new research could be most impactful for us to better understand pain.
 One area of interest is ‘reverse’ or ‘backwards’ translation - beginning with understanding pain in patients and working backwards from this to inform therapies and mechanistic studies.

-This workshop, rescheduled from 2020, will explore the current landscape of translational chronic pain research and consider how clinical research, through experimental medicine, clinical insights and patient experience, can help provide new evidence sources to inform preclinical drug discovery.
+This workshop, rescheduled from 2020, explored the current landscape of translational chronic pain research and considered how clinical research, through experimental medicine, clinical insights and patient experience, can help provide new evidence sources to inform preclinical drug discovery.